transloadit/uppy/website/src/docs/server.md

 ```
 See [Options](#Options) for valid configuration options.

-To enable uppy socket for realtime feed to the client while upload is going on, you call the `socket` method like so.
+To enable uppy socket for realtime upload progress, you can call the `socket` method like so.

 ```javascript
 ...